 Avoid getting fish hooked.
 Sometimes, a nail can hit the target and the force can cause it to poke through and curl.
 Keep your fingers at least 10 inches away from either side of the workpiece.

 Need to reload the gun or clear a jam?
 Before doing so, it’s vital to disconnect the power source.
 This way you can do what you need to do without the gun firing.

-If you’re uncomfortable working with power tools, feel free to call on the experts at Uptown to take care of your plumbing, heating and cooling needs.
+If you’re uncomfortable working with power tools, feel free to call on the experts at Hero Plumbing, Heating & Cooling to take care of your plumbing, heating and cooling needs.
 Our technicians have years of experience under their belts and would be more than happy to lend a hand.
 Call us today at (612) 324-1004.